-- state and federal legislative and regulatory actions or developments affecting various aspects of our business, including, among others, energy deregulation or re-regulation, health care reform, financial reform, tax legislation and actions regarding the rates we charge; - state and federal legislative and regulatory actions or developments relating to the environment, including those related to global climate change; - timely and appropriate rate actions that allow recovery of costs and a reasonable return on investment; - the timing and outcome of any audits, disputes and other proceedings related to taxes; - industrial, commercial and residential growth in our service territory and changes in market demand, including the effects of energy efficiency measures and demographic patterns; - · weather variations and other natural phenomena, including the impact on operations and capital of severe weather events;
+- state and federal legislative and regulatory actions or developments affecting various aspects of our business, including, among others, energy deregulation or re-regulation, health care reform, financial reform, tax legislation and actions regarding the rates we charge; - local, state and federal legislative and regulatory actions or developments relating to the environment, including those related to global climate change; - timely and appropriate rate actions that allow recovery of costs and a reasonable return on investment; - the timing and outcome of any audits, disputes and other proceedings related to taxes; - problems with regulatory approval, construction, implementation of necessary technology or other issues with respect to major capital projects that result in delays or in cost overruns that cannot be recouped in rates; - industrial, commercial and residential growth in our service territory and changes in market demand, including the effects of energy efficiency measures and demographic patterns; - changes in technology, particularly with respect to efficient battery storage or emergence or growth of new, developing or alternative sources of generation; - · weather variations and other natural phenomena, including the impact of severe weather events on operations and capital;

-- any direct or indirect effects on our facilities, operations and financial condition resulting from terrorism, cyber-attacks, data security breaches or other attempts to disrupt our business or the businesses of third parties, or other catastrophic events; - the impact of unplanned facility outages; - timely and appropriate regulatory actions allowing securitization or other recovery of costs associated with any future hurricanes or natural disasters; - changes in interest rates or rates of inflation; - commercial bank and financial market conditions, our access to capital, the cost of such capital, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - actions by credit rating agencies; - inability of various counterparties to meet their obligations to us; - non-payment for our services due to financial distress of our customers; - the ability of GenOn Energy, Inc. (GenOn) (formerly known as RRI Energy, Inc., Reliant Energy, Inc. and Reliant Resources, Inc. (RRI)), a wholly owned subsidiary of NRG Energy, Inc. (NRG), and its subsidiaries to satisfy their obligations to us, including indemnity obligations; - the ability of REPs, including REP affiliates of NRG and Energy Future Holdings Corp.
-(Energy Future Holdings), which are our two largest customers, to satisfy their obligations to us and our subsidiaries; - the outcome of litigation brought by or against us; - our ability to control costs; - · the investment performance of CenterPoint Energy's pension and postretirement benefit plans; - our potential business strategies, including restructurings, acquisitions or dispositions of assets or businesses, which we cannot assure you will be completed or will have the anticipated benefits to us; - acquisition and merger activities involving us or our competitors; - future economic conditions in regional and national markets and their effect on sales, prices and costs; and - other factors we discuss under "Risk Factors" in Item 1A of this report and in other reports we file from time to time with the Securities and Exchange Commission (SEC).
+- any direct or indirect effects on our facilities, operations and financial condition resulting from terrorism, cyber-attacks, data security breaches or other attempts to disrupt our business or the businesses of third parties, or other catastrophic events; - the impact of unplanned facility outages; - timely and appropriate regulatory actions allowing securitization or other recovery of costs associated with any future hurricanes or natural disasters; - · changes in interest rates or rates of inflation; - commercial bank and financial market conditions, our access to capital, the cost of such capital, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - · actions by credit rating agencies; - inability of various counterparties to meet their obligations to us; - · non-payment for our services due to financial distress of our customers; - the ability of GenOn Energy, Inc. (GenOn) (formerly known as RRI Energy, Inc., Reliant Energy, Inc. and Reliant Resources, Inc. (RRI)), a wholly owned subsidiary of NRG Energy, Inc. (NRG), and its subsidiaries to satisfy their obligations to us, including indemnity obligations; - the ability of REPs, including REP affiliates of NRG and Energy Future Holdings Corp.
+(Energy Future Holdings), which are our two largest customers, to satisfy their obligations to us and our subsidiaries; - our ability to recruit, effectively transition and retain management and key employees; - the outcome of litigation brought by or against us; - our ability to control costs; - our ability to invest planned capital; - the investment performance of CenterPoint Energy's pension and postretirement benefit plans; - our potential business strategies, including restructurings, acquisitions or dispositions of assets or businesses, which we cannot assure you will be completed or will have the anticipated benefits to us; - acquisition and merger activities involving us or our competitors; - future economic conditions in regional and national markets and their effect on sales, prices and costs; and - other factors we discuss under "Risk Factors" in Item 1A of this report and in other reports we file from time to time with the Securities and Exchange Commission (SEC).